Transfer Deadline Day: What every Premier League club needs ahead of the window closing on Friday

 Talks are ongoing with PSV for Gimenez but they are not yet close to an agreement.

-Southampton's focus is currently in goal, where they are working on simultaneous deals for Arsenal's Aaron Ramsdale and Feyenoord's Justin Bijlow - but will only sign one.
+Southampton's focus is currently in goal, although a deal for Feyenoord's Justin Bijlow fell through on Tuesday due to issues with the medical.

+Saints also hold an interest in Aaron Ramsdale but have been unable to reach an agreement with Arsenal.
+Russell Martin's side will only side one 'keeper this month.

-The club also want to add another No 8 and a winger after missing out on Matt O'Riley and Fabio Carvalho, although Russell Martin said the latter is not a priority.
+Southampton also want to add another No 8 and a winger after missing out on Matt O'Riley and Fabio Carvalho, although Martin said the latter is not a priority.

 Tottenham need to move players out if they want to sign anyone else, with Sergio Reguilon and Giovani Lo Celso still available for a transfer.